 Thank you for visiting our website.
 We hope that it gives you a flavour of who we are and what we believe.
-The best way to find out more about us is to visit us on a Sunday, either for our morning or evening service, which are always followed by an informal get together with tea/coffee and biscuits.
+The best way to find out more about us is to visit us on a Sunday for our morning service, which is followed by an informal get together with tea/coffee and biscuits.

-We are a welcoming church and we always love to have visitors at our services.
-Our morning worship service starts at 10:30 am and our evening service at 6:30 pm.
+We are a welcoming church and we always love to have visitors at our service.
+Our morning worship service which starts at 10:30 am.
 There will be a steward at the door waiting to welcome you and make you feel at home.
-We normally have about 50-60 people attending our morning service and 30-40 our evening service.
-Feel free to sit wherever you like.
-Bibles and hymn books are available on the shelf at the back of the chair in front of you.
+We normally have about 35-45 people attending.

 During the morning service a crèche is available which is run by experienced volunteers.
 You can leave your baby/toddler for all or part of the service, whichever you prefer.
 Suitable toys are available.
 All people who work with children and young people have all the appropriate police checks and certificates.
 We take child protection very seriously and we have rigorous procedures in place to safeguard all our children, young people and anyone considered vulnerable in our care.
 Our Safeguarding Policy is available for inspection if required.